Legal Updated 10 min read

 • Filing procedures, forms, medical records, and supporting documentation

-Because most Michigan workers were exposed to products from multiple manufacturers, a single person with mesothelioma often qualifies for claims with five to 15 different trusts.
+Because most Michigan workers were exposed to products from multiple manufacturers across long careers, a single person with mesothelioma often qualifies for claims with several different trusts.

 Trusts Most Relevant to Michigan Workers